DrGav/GenericComms/README.md

    - Parsed and shown in the results grid
    - Automatically acknowledged
 4. Use "Clear All" to reset the console and results grid
+5. Click "Export CSV" to save the current results to a CSV file
-5. Click "Stop Listening" to stop receiving messages
+6. Click "Stop Listening" to stop receiving messages

 ### Message Processing